Professor Anna Williams

-Anna is Professor of Forensic Science and Manager of the Lancashire Forensic Science Academy.
+Anna is Professor of Forensic Science.
 She is a forensic anthropologist with considerable casework experience with police and forensic science providers, and a research interest in forensic taphonomy and decomposition.
-She supervises MSc and PhD students within the School of Natural Sciences.
+She supervises MSc and PhD students.

 Anna read Archaeology and Anthropology at Oxford University (1995-98), then gained her MSc in Forensic Anthropology at Bradford University (1998-99).
 After working for West Yorkshire Police as a Forensic Mark Analyst (2000-01), she gained her PhD in Forensic Anthropology from Sheffield University in 2005.
 Anna undertook post-doctoral research at Cranfield University (2004-06), and was Lecturer in Forensic Anthropology and Head of the Centre for Forensic Anthropology Research (C-FAR) there from 2006-13.
 At Cranfield, she was instrumental in designing and delivering the successful MSc in Forensic Archaeology and Anthropology, and was awarded a CDS Teaching Fellowship in 2010.
 With the Fellowship, she created the Forensic Fieldwork Facility for undertaking decomposition experiments.

 In 2013, Anna joined the University of Huddersfield as Senior Lecturer in Forensic Science, and was promoted to Principal Enterprise Fellow in 2015.
 There, she headed the Forensic Anthropology Research Group and ran the MSc in Forensic Science (Anthropology).
 She also directed the HuddersFIELD animal taphonomy facility.
 From 2017, she was Deputy Director of the Secure Societies Institute, and Editor in Chief of their journal, Crime, Security and Society.